 The unsolved murder of “Pigeon Goldie” Osgood still haunts the Cecil Hotel to date.
 Retired telephone operator Pigeon Goldie was a recognizable face around the hotel, as she protected and fed the local pigeons at nearby Pershing Square.
 In 1964, she was found dead in her room at the hotel—she had been assaulted, stabbed, and strangled.
-In the ransacked room, police found her Los Angeles Dodgers cap and a paper bag full of birdseed.
+Police found her Los Angeles Dodgers cap and a paper bag full of birdseed in the ransacked room.

 One suspect was arrested, 29-year-old Jacques B. Ehlinger, who was seen walking through Pershing Square wearing bloodstained clothes.
 He was charged for the murder, but later, his name was cleared.
 This was the last widely reported death at the hotel until the body of Elisa Lam was discovered in 2013.

 One of the strangest deaths at the Cecil Hotel was that of 65-year-old George Gianinni.
 In 1962, 27-year-old Pauline Otton was arguing with her estranged husband in a room on the hotel’s ninth floor.
 After Otton’s husband left, she wrote a suicide note and jumped from the window to the pavement below.
 Unluckily, Gianinni was walking directly below, and Otton landed on him.
 They were both killed instantly.

 When the police first arrived at the crime scene, they initially thought this a double suicide case.
 However, Giannini still had his hands in his pockets, which was inconsistent with a nine-story fall.
 After much police work, the truth was discovered that this was in fact a suicide that had caused an accidental death.